Disclosures

 1. Qualify for the loan

-Personal loans at higher amounts like $60,000 usually require excellent credit and steady income.
+Personal loans at higher amounts, like $60,000, usually require excellent credit and steady income.

 2. Compare loan rates and terms

-Trevor Smith, a corporate branch manager at Wasatch Peaks Credit Union in Ogen, Utah, said: “When selecting a lender, you should consider the interest rates that they offer.
-This is important to ensure you are getting the best deal possible.
-You should also consider if there are any fees associated with the institution.
-Another factor that might be important would be choosing somewhere convenient for you, whether that be in person or through an online portal.”
+“When selecting a lender, you should consider the interest rates that they offer,” said Trevor Smith, a corporate branch manager at Wasatch Peaks Credit Union in Ogden, Utah.
+“This is important to ensure you are getting the best deal possible.
+You should also consider if there are any fees associated with the institution.”

 3. Choose the right lender